Digitalized-Energy-Systems/opfgym/docs/source/benchmarks.rst

 All benchmark problems represent standard OPF problems with different objectives and actuators.
 Advanced OPF problems like multi-stage OPF or the security-constrained OPF are not considered (yet).
 However, they are possible in *OPF-Gym* by creating custom environments.
+See :ref:`Create Custom Environments`.

 By default all benchmarks consider the voltage band constraints, power balance constraints, line overload constraints, and transformer loading constraints.